Ribs are so delicious to eat when you get them to have chewed and to pull the tender, juicy meat cleanly off the bone while taking a soft bite.

 The ribs are ready if the surface starts cracking up before the bend reaches 45 degrees, and if you don’t see any cracks on the bark after you bend more than about 45 degrees, then your ribs will need more time to give off that dream taste.

-So, What’s The Fool-Proof Way to Know Your Ribs Are Ready
+What’s The Fool-Proof Way To Know Your Ribs Are Ready

 Yap, it’s true that none of these methods are 100% accurate.
 Moreover, without prior experience, you’ll never understand how deep a crack should be.

 So, there’s a risk of wasting a great slab of ribs if you rely on these tests without any expert supervision.
 Anyway, most beginner BBQ enthusiasts follow this method, and their ribs taste great-